53v3n3d4/Zukan-Icon-Theme/README.md

 ### Syntax

-To delete duplicated syntaxes, you can use `Tools > Command Palette...`.
+To delete duplicated syntaxes that already exist on your ST, you can use `Tools > Command Palette...`.
 Type `zukan` and select `Zukan Icon Theme: Rebuild Syntaxes`.

 ## Uninstall